CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_lowInput_RNAseq.md

 * Prepare 10x reaction buffer by mixing 19 uL of 10x Lysis Buffer with 1 uL of RNase inhibitor.
 This is enough for ~20 samples.
 Scale up as needed, but be sure to maintain 19:1 ratio of lysis buffer to RNase inhibitor

-{% include note.html content="The 10x lysis buffer contains detergent, so avoid creating bubbles when pipetting.%}
+{% include note.html content="The 10x lysis buffer contains detergent, so avoid creating bubbles when pipetting."%}

 * Prepare 1x reaction buffer by mixing 9.5 uL nuclease-free water with 1 uL of 10x reaction buffer.
 This enough to sort one sample, so be sure to scale up as needed.